Signal Weight key Default Source

 Signal Model

 Default weights sum to 1.0.
-When a signal is unavailable (e.g. no current_cycle → recency skipped, no embeddings → vector skipped), its weight is redistributed proportionally across active signals.
+When a signal is unavailable (e.g. neither recency reference nor a cycle provider can resolve recency, no embeddings → vector skipped), its weight is redistributed proportionally across active signals.

 Keyword query syntax (FTS)

-The keyword signal — and the search_fts() method and the MCP search_keywords tool that expose it directly — runs your text against an SQLite FTS5 index. engrava normalises the query before handing it to FTS5, with two modes that switch automatically on what you type:
+The keyword signal — and the search_fts() method that exposes it directly — runs your text against an SQLite FTS5 index. engrava normalises the query before handing it to FTS5, with two modes that switch automatically on what you type:

 Bare queries are matched with OR.
 A plain natural-language query like what was my sister doing is treated as a bag of words joined with OR, so a document matches when it shares any word.
 BM25’s IDF weighting then ranks the documents that share the most distinctive words first, so common function words (what, was, my) carry little weight and need no stopword list or stemmer — this works in any language.